Jorest/Oculus-Unity-Integration-Utilities/README.md

 # Oculus-Unity-Integration-Utilities
-useful scrips when working with Unity + Rift
+Useful scrip modifications when working with Unity + Oculus Rift

 -You need to inport the Oculus integretion first